Trainees attending the BSA in 2017/18 will benefit from our continuing commitment to exceptional tutor/coach:trainee ratios.

 BSA Administration, Stroud, Glos, Dominic runs the BSA office side and is the least outward bound of us all.
 Occasionally he makes it over to rumble down the bumps.

-Penny is now the School Liaison Officer in her third season for the BSA.
+Penny is now the School Liaison Officer in her fourth season for the BSA.
 She lives in Les Houches, prior to that she lived in Scotland for 26 years, did her degree at Strathclyde University and worked in education for over ten years.

 Zoe grew up in Munich where she studied primary school teaching with the focus on German as a second language and sports.
-Also a Yoga and Pilates teacher, this is Zoe's second season with the BSA.
+Also a Yoga and Pilates teacher, this is Zoe's third season with the BSA.